 What impact would the Freedom Dividend have on the economy?

-The Roosevelt Institute found that adopting an annual $12,000 basic income for every adult U.S. citizen over the age of 18 would permanently grow the economy by 12.56-13.10 percent—or about $2.5 trillion by 2025—and it would increase the labor force by 4.5-4.7 million people.
+The Roosevelt Institute found that adopting an annual $12,000 basic income for every adult U.S. citizen over the age of 18 would permanently grow the economy by 12.56 to 13.10 percent—or about $2.5 trillion by 2025—and it would increase the labor force by 4.5 to 4.7 million people.

 Wouldn’t that cause rampant inflation?

-The federal government recently printed $4 trillion for the bank bailouts in its quantitative easing program with no inflation.
-Our plan for the Freedom Dividend uses mostly money already in the economy.
+The federal government recently printed $4 trillion for bank bailouts in its quantitative easing program with no inflation.
+Our plan for UBI uses mostly money already in the economy.
 In monetary economics, leading theory states that inflation is based on changes in the supply of money.
-The Freedom Dividend has minimal changes in the supply of money because it is funded by a Value-added Tax.
+The Freedom Dividend has minimal changes in the supply of money because it is funded by a Value-Added Tax.

 Won’t people spend their money on dumb things like drugs and alcohol?